Narasuruwu/Osu-Background-Changer-V2/README.md

 # Osu Background Changer V2
- A simple application that replaces the seasonal osu backgrounds with custom ones
+ A simple application used to replace the seasonal osu backgrounds with custom ones